 spayed or neutered before going to their new homes.

-Q. I am interested in a show dog, so I would not want my puppy spayed or neutered.
-Can that
+Q. I am interested in showing in conformation so I would not want my puppy spayed or

 A. As wonderful as we think our puppies are, we have not reached the point where they are all